-Hike it Baby’s Winter Walk for the Website Challenge is in full swing!
+Hike it Baby’s Winter Walk with Wox is in full swing!
 The challenge is for everyone to spend 10 minutes walking outside every day for the month of February.
-You can sign up for it here.
+You can find more information here.

 The best part is that getting outside for 10 minutes every day is really easy to do!
 You don’t even need to leave your neighborhood or even your backyard.
 There are so many ways to complete this challenge, but to help you out here are 10 ways to get outside for 10 minutes.

 This is an easy one to do in 10 minutes!
 Simply meander around your neighborhood and take in all the sights, sounds, smells, and textures of the nature around you.
 Weeds growing through sidewalk cracks, clouds, falling snow, and potted plants absolutely count.